-Mapping Racism is a collaborative project that will document these covenants, create resources to educate our community about their effects, and spark a dialogue about the ongoing impact this racist practice has on our community.
+Mapping Racism is a collaborative project that will document restrictive deed covenants, create resources to educate our community about their effects, and spark a dialogue about the ongoing impact this racist practice has on our community.
 It will also explore creating a pathway for property owners to permanently remove such covenants from their property deeds.

 Mapping Racism is a creative partnership between Hyattsville Community Development Corporation and Joe’s Movement Emporium.